TwigWorld/django-contactfield/README.md

  - Define the valid groups and labels for a field
  - Limit which groups and labels are displayed on a particular form

+The former defines the superset of values that a contact field can contain contain - in other words all groups and labels for all scenarios that the field is likely to be used in.

+The latter allows you to create forms for a specific subset of allowed groups and labels, without changing or otherwise restricting the values that the field itself can store.

 ###Defining your own groups and labels

-A field's valid_groups and valid_labels defines the superset of values it can contain.
-You can set it in one of two ways:
+You can set these in one of two ways:

  - Subclass the contact field, and redefine valid_groups and valid_labels
  - Instantiate contact field and pass in any of the following arguments: